 In addition, it is the responsibility of the research student to conform to both the University's Intellectual Property Regulations, and the University’s Ethics Policy (see Paragraph 32 above), consulting as appropriate with a relevant member of the supervisory team.

-- analysing, with assistance from one or more members of the supervisory team, any initial or on-going training needs with respect to research and generic/transferable skills, and participating in appropriate training activities as advised by one or more members of the supervisory team in order to meet these needs;
+- Analysing, with assistance from one or more members of the supervisory team, any initial or on-going training needs with respect to research and generic/transferable skills as part of the Academic Needs Analysis, and participating in appropriate training activities as advised by one or more members of the supervisory team in order to meet these needs.

-- providing regular updates on progress (through Activity Reports on PGR tracker, or equivalent systems), at least every three months for full time students;
+- Providing regular updates on progress (through Activity Reports on PGR tracker, or equivalent systems), at least every three months for full time reseaarch students.

 Responsibilities of the Faculty/Accredited Institution 2